Zeist: History

 From 1677 to 1686, the "Slot Zeist" was built on or near the ruins of "Kasteel Zeist", the original castle (donjon) of Rodgar van Zeist.
 There is very little documentation on the family that lived there, but a few names are found: in the 12th century a Godefridus de Seist and in the late 13th century another Godefridus, a knight, with his son Johannes and his daughter Petronilla.
 (Bronnen voor de geschiedenis van Zeist, deel 1, ed.
 Van Hinsbergen) The last member of the van Zeist family was a woman, Elisabeth van Zeist, who married a member of the Borre van Amerongen family.
 They had a son who adopted his mother's name and his father's coat-of-arms.

 In the last quarter of the 17th century, Count Willem Adriaan van Nassau, an illegitimate descendant of Prince Maurice of Orange, acquired the property and built Slot Zeist in the Dutch Classicist style.
 Murals by Daniel Marot are still largely intact.
 Members of the Evangelische Broedergemeente (Evangelical Brethren's Congregation), the Dutch name for the Moravians, settled in Zeist in 1746, building for their community an impressive array of 18th century Classicist houses planned around two squares.
 Their headquarters are still located in the centre of town, next to "the palace".
 The oldest Dutch archives of the Moravians are kept at the Utrecht Archival Centre at Utrecht.

 In the 19th century, Zeist became a favorite residence for the rich, mainly from the city of Utrecht.

 Camp New Amsterdam, (vliegbasis Soesterberg) a former Royal Netherlands Air Force military airbase near this town, was the venue for the Pan Am Flight 103 bombing trial to take place outside the UK, but under Scots law.
 The court was designated the Scottish Court in the Netherlands.

 Organisations and surroundings

 Zeist is the location of the Royal Dutch Football Association (KNVB), the Royal Dutch Korfball Association (KNKV) and the International Korfball Federation(IKF).
 It is also known for the forests surrounding the town.
 For many years the Dutch National Archaeological Research Service (Rijksdienst voor het Oudheidkundig Bodemonderzoek) was housed at Slot Zeist.
-Triodos Bank headquarters is also based there.
+Triodos Bank headquarters was also based there.